Skip to Content

 Maria and Rui at Two Find A Way

-29. St Petersburg, Russia
+42. St Petersburg, Russia

 Winter in Saint Petersburg

-St Petersburg is called the “Venice of the North” for one reason, it’s canals and small alleys are very similar to the ones in that city.
+St Petersburg is called the “Venice of the North” for one reason: its canals and small alleys are very similar to the ones in that city.

 Although the days are cold and short, traveling to Saint Petersburg in winter is a must-do during your life.

-They are really used to low temperatures, so you will not be cold on the inside, and with a good coat and thermic clothes you will be fine to enjoy the city, it’s museums like the famous Hermitage in the Winter Palace, and skating on ice in the canals and lake.
+They are really used to low temperatures, so you will not be cold on the inside, and with a good coat and thermic clothes you will be fine to enjoy the city, its museums like the famous Hermitage in the Winter Palace, and skating on ice in the canals and lake.

 Don’t hope to get on a boat tour, as they do not work in this season.
 But you can still visit the parks, which will be covered with snow but still so beautiful.